arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Full Tank Level Monitoring Example

-The complete code for the Small and Big Tank's Opta™ can be downloaded [here](assets/tank-level-monitoring-sketch.zip).
+The complete code for the Small and Big Tank's management implementation with Opta™ can be downloaded [here](assets/tank-level-monitoring-sketch.zip).
 It is important to know that for both, `thingProperties.h` is included with its respective variables and is generated automatically with Arduino Cloud.

 ## Conclusion